fadhlifadh/Automatidata/README.md

 For the data dictionary, please refer to [Data Dictionary](https://github.com/fadhlifadh/Automatidata/blob/main/Data_Dictionary.ipynb)

 ## Overview
-The goal of ths project was to build a multiple linear regression to predict taxi fares before the ride and to build random forest model to predict high customer gratuity or not.
+The goal of this project was to build a multiple linear regression to predict taxi fares before the ride and to build random forest model to predict high customer gratuity or not.

 In the other words, the taxi drivers would at least receive the estimation amount of taxi fares after the customers manage to hop in and state their drop off location.
-The final multiple linear regression permormed quite well with R<sup>2</sup> value of 0.868.
+The final multiple linear regression performed quite well with R<sup>2</sup> value of 0.868.
 This means that 86.8% of the variance in the fare_amount variable is described by the model.
 In simple words, the model managed to interpret that for every 1 mile traveled, the fare increased by a mean of $2.00.